John Parker Lead Pastor

 Brendan was born and raised right here in Orlando (Altamonte Springs, to be specific).
 He attended UCF and received his BA in history in December 2011.
 In 2007, he went on academic hiatus to pursue his dream of becoming a police officer.
 After serving as a patrol officer in Maitland, FL for six months, Brendan realized the Lord was leading him out of the profession.
 Since that time, he’s been honing his chops on the bass guitar and completing school.
 Brendan began attending Summit Church since 2005 and absolutely loves it here.
 He has volunteered in just about every department (and is the bassist in several Summit bands).
 To be a part of the staff is a dream come true for him.

-As Technical Administrator, Brendan is responsible for keeping all of Summit’s technological/worship equipment organized and in its place, as well as overseeing sound engineers and tech volunteers.
+As Stage Manager, Brendan is responsible for keeping all of Summit’s technological/worship equipment organized and in its place, as well as overseeing sound engineers and tech volunteers.
 He strives to be the best steward he can be over the resources the Lord has blessed Summit with.

 Have a question for Brendan?
 Contact him.